The ‘NEW’ future of HR: What You Need to Know Now

 In their HBR article, Meister and Brown outline over 20 possible “HR jobs of the future” that reflect these trends toward integrating the interests of businesses and employees.
 Though these jobs vary widely in terms of the level of tech skills required, virtually all of them are geared in some way toward improving the relationship between human workers and the technology that helps them perform their job duties, learn new skills, collaborate with a diversity of colleagues, and stay healthy and resilient both on and off the clock.

-Below, learn more about the most important trends in the future of HR.
+Below, learn more about the most important trends in the HR trends.

 VR-powered employee training